 Youth Energy Summit

-The Springfield High School YES Team is a group of students dedicated to creating energy action projects that impact the local and national communities.
-Sample projects they've worked on include: solar lights for a local river trail, recycling at the school, Community Center, and outdoor athletic facilities, motion-detector lighting in school locker rooms and bathrooms, a environmental video contest, and various education initiatives in the community and school.
+The Youth Energy Summit organization empowers students to create energy action projects impacting the local and national communities.
+While in the U.S., I initiated the school's YES Team and was their advisor for many years.
+Sample projects they accomplished include: solar lights for a local river trail, recycling at the school, Community Center, and outdoor athletic facilities, motion-detector lighting in school locker rooms and bathrooms, an environmental video contest, and various education initiatives in the community and school.

 1st, 2nd, or 3rd Place Team Awards (2008-2014)